Hereditary property: In combinatorics and graph theory

-The notion of hereditary properties occurs throughout combinatorics and graph theory, although they are known by a variety of names.
+Hereditary properties occur throughout combinatorics and graph theory, although they are known by a variety of names.
 For example, in the context of permutation patterns, hereditary properties are typically called permutation classes.

+In graph theory

-In graph theory, a hereditary property is a property of a graph which also holds for (is "inherited" by) its induced subgraphs.
-Alternately, a hereditary property is preserved by the removal of vertices.
+In graph theory, a hereditary property usually means a property of a graph which also holds for (is "inherited" by) its induced subgraphs.
+Equivalently, a hereditary property is preserved by the removal of vertices.
 A graph class $\mathcal{G}$ is called hereditary if it is closed under induced subgraphs.
 Examples of hereditary graph classes are independent graphs (graphs with no edges), which is a special case (with c = 1) of being c-colorable for some number c, being forests, planar, complete, complete multipartite etc.

-In some cases, the term "hereditary" has been defined with reference to graph minors, but this is more properly called a minor-hereditary property.
+Sometimes the term "hereditary" has been defined with reference to graph minors; then it may be called a minor-hereditary property.
 The Robertson–Seymour theorem implies that a minor-hereditary property may be characterized in terms of a finite set of forbidden minors.